yunwei37/nginx-lua-ebpf-toolkit/README.md

 ### to run:

-for lua struct defination, see: `bpftools/profile_nginx_lua/lua_state.h`, it's copied from luajit headers.
+for lua data structure definition, see: `bpftools/profile_nginx_lua/lua_state.h`, it's copied from `luajit` headers.

-we can determine the luajit 32/64 from:
+we can determine the `luajit gc32/64` from:

 bpftools/profile_nginx_lua/lua_state.h:9
 ```c